Periods on the pill – are they real or fake?

 Does the mini pill stop periods?

-You may however still experience bleeding whilst on the mini pill in the form of breakthrough bleeding.
-As with the combined pill, the lining of the uterus thins as a result of the progestogen.
-Bleeding on progestogen-only methods can be unpredictable for some or stop altogether for others.
+You may, however, still experience bleeding on the mini pill which is called breakthrough bleeding.
+As with the combined pill, progestogen thins the lining of the womb, but can also make it unstable.
+Bleeding on progestogen-only methods can be unpredictable for some women or stop altogether for others.

 Those taking the combined pill may also experience breakthrough bleeding, especially if taking the pill continuously.
 The pill is still working as an effective contraceptive if you are taking it reliably.
 If you’ve taken the pill for 21 days or more consecutively, a short break of up to 7 days where you have a scheduled bleed may improve any breakthrough bleeding.
 Read more in our continuous pill taking blog here.